 Brian Oduti is a Ugandan lawyer and writer.
-He graduated in law from Makerere University, Kampala where he volunteered with the law school's Public Interest Law Clinic.
-He worked as a legal assistant with the Lutheran World Federation's legal clinic in Rwamwanja refugee camp in Western Uganda and collaborated to document the legal environment for Ugandan civil society, and philanthropic organizations.
-He is a member of the Chatham House Common Futures Conversations, a 2021 World Literacy Foundation ambassador, and a judge of the 2021 Queen's Commonwealth Essay Competitions, a 2022 AU-EU digital for development journalism competition shortlistee and a 2022 Konrad Adenauer Stiftung Uganda Youth for Policy Migration Fellow.
+He graduated in law from Makerere University, Kampala.
+He has worked in refugee law with the Lutheran World Federation, and governance and youth organising with ActionAid International Uganda.
+He is a member of the Chatham House Common Futures Conversations, a 2021 World Literacy Foundation ambassador, a judge of the 2021 and 2022 Queen's Commonwealth Essay Competitions, a 2022 AU-EU digital for development journalism competition shortlistee and a 2022 Konrad Adenauer Stiftung Uganda Youth for Policy Migration Fellow.
 His writing has appeared in Maple Tree Literary Supplement, Global Voices, and a Writivism Literary Initiative/Black Letter Media print anthology titled Odokonyero.
-He is an inspirator with ActionAid International Uganda where he supports governance projects.

 Latest posts by Brian Oduti